You are currently viewing Travel rules and countries’ entry requirements: introduction

 Entry requirements — Visas, e-visas, and authorizations

-Here are the basics of the visa, e-visa, or travel authorization requirement:
+Here are the basics of the visa, e-visa, or travel authorization requirements:

 • You need an authorization to enter the country